Jerry L. Atwood

 Jerry Lee Atwood (born 1942) is an American supramolecular chemist.
 He is currently a Curators' Distinguished Professor in Chemistry at the University of Missouri.
 He is an international leader in Supramolecular chemistry.
 He has developed the field by his research and by writing a text book on Supramolecular Chemistry.

 Education and early life

 Jerry Atwood was born in Springfield, Missouri.
-He attended Southwest Missouri State College, graduating with a bachelor's of science degree in 1964.
+He attended Southwest Missouri State College, graduating with a Bachelor of Science degree in 1964.
 He received his PhD from the University of Illinois at Urbana–Champaign in 1968.

 Career and research

 Atwood was appointed as an assistant professor at the University of Alabama and was named a full professor in 1978.
-In 1994, he was appointed as a chair and professor in the Department of Chemistry with the University of Missouri.
+In 1994, he was appointed as a chair and professor in the department of chemistry with the University of Missouri.